Cyber-cicco/teleproompter/README.md

-* So the whole workflow would be putting project files into separate harpoon lists representing specific parts of the prompt, have a way to visualize all these files and navigate to it instantly to edit them, and finally, craft the output from the file content and the command outputs.
+* So the whole workflow would be putting project files into separate harpoon lists representing specific parts of the prompt, have a way to visualize all these files and navigate to it instantly to edit them, and finally, craft the output from the file content and the command outputs to put it in the clipboard.

 ## Prerequisites